basavasai/chess/README.md

 # chess

-Note : Code will break for the corner last two rows mostly works at the center.
-Mostly i did not check the corner cases.
+Note : Code will break for the corner last two rows. mostly works at the center.
-Verified some cases and i see some cases fail like consider h or a corners for example
+Verified some cases and i see some cases fail. corners for example.

+Error scenarios are not handled .
+But you will get the basic idea what i am trying to do